gip-inclusion/archive-communaute-wp/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 1.1.7 =
+* Zoom - Added support to Send emails in Batches in the Background to Group members for Meeting and Webinar notifications
+* Zoom - Fixed meeting and webinar timeout issue in the group by updating Client WebSDK
+* Member Access Controls - Fixed minor UI issue in profile when message access configured

 = 1.1.6 =
 * Groups - Fixed Access control members issue in Group invites screen